gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 A classic example would be a site that has a landing page, various marketing pages, a login page, and then an app section for logged-in users.
 The logged-in section doesn't need to be server rendered as all data will be loaded live from your API after the user logs in.
 So it makes sense to make this portion of your site client-only.

-Client-only routes will exist on the client only and will not correspond to index.html files in an app's built assets.
-If you'd like site users to be able to visit client routes directly, you need to set up your site to handle those routes appropriately.
+Client-only routes will exist on the client only and will not correspond to `index.html` files in an app's built assets.
+If you'd like site users to be able to visit client routes directly, you need to [set up your site to handle those routes](#handling-client-only-routes-with-gatsby) appropriately.
+Or, if you have control over the configuration of the file server yourself (instead of using another static file host like Netlify), you can [set up the server](#configuring-and-handling-client-only-routes-on-a-server) to handle these routes.

 A sample site might be set up like this: